speedment/speedment-doc/pages/stream_fundamentals.md

 A *Terminal Operations* starts the `Stream` and returns a result that depends on the `Stream` pipeline and content.
 For example, `collect` is a *Terminal Operation* because we cannot add additional operation to a `Stream` pipeline after `collect` has been called.

 ### Common Operations
-Here are some of the *Terminal Operations* that can be accepted by a `Stream`:
+Here are some common examples of *Terminal Operations* that can be accepted by a `Stream`:

 | Operation         | Parameter(s)         | Action
 | :------------     | :------------------- | :----------------------------------------------------- |